| Peter Upton's |

 Keeps the ball on the table after it has crossed the goal or touchlines.

-This is the very first pitch surround produced from 1953.
-The set consists of a length of twine, plus six metal clips - four small ones for the corners of the pitch, and two larger ones for the half way line.
-The twine passes through the eyes in the clips, and when it has been passed right around the pitch it can be tightened and tied at one corner.
-The middle clips are bigger so you can use the set with the type of dining table we had, which has a thick centre and thinner pull out flaps.
+This is the very first pitch surround first seen in 1953-54.
+The set consisted of a length of twine, and six metal clips - four small ones for the corners of the pitch, and two larger ones for the half way line.
+The twine passed through the eyes in the clips, and when it had been passed right around the pitch it could be tightened and tied at one corner.
+The middle clips are bigger so you could use the set with the type of old dining table our family owned (and still owns!), which had a thick centre with thinner pull out flaps.

 In keeping with the other accessories of the period, the clips were made of copper wire with white plastic tubes covering the ends (see the early versions of set N, Set Q, and C110).
 Also like the rest of the 1950s range, set Y was practical rather than showy.
 The game was not really being sold as a toy in this period.

-In use it proves hard to get the clips to fit tightly to the table.
-The instructions suggest using card or wood to wedge them.
-I guess they could be bent to fit the table - but I'm not going to try this with a thirty year old set !!
-Once the clips are fixed you can get the required tension in the string.
-The set was still in the 1969 catalogue, but by the mid 1960s the red fence had been introduced to the continental range and this was much easier to use.
-Actually though, the catalogue that says farewell to Set Y (1971) is the same one that says hello to the classic green fence.
+In practise, the set is a pain, as it proves hard to get the clips to fit tightly to the table.
+The instructions suggested using card or wood to wedge them.
+I guess they could be bent to fit the table - but I'm not going to try this with a thirty year old set...
+Once the clips were fixed you can try to get the required tension in the string (without pulling it off the table).
+The set was still in the 1969 catalogue, but the red fence had been introduced to the continental range in the mid-1960s, and this was much easier to use.
+Actually though, the catalogue that said farewell to Set Y was the same one that says hello to the classic green fence (1971)

 Set Z: Score Recorder.